dartmouth-cs52-20S/project-api-greentrace/README.md

 # Lab 5: API + Auth

 Includes sign in, sign up, and sign out functionality.
+Has a user model to store usernames, emails, and salted+hashed passwords.
 Users must be authenticated to create, update or delete posts.
 Users sign in with their email and password, and if they write a post, their username is displayed as the author.